paweljakubas/j-random-matrices/chapters/basic-algebra.md

                  0                   0  398807747r100000000                   0                    0
                  0                   0                    0                   0                    0
                  0                   0                    0                   0                    0
    NB.
-There are two zero diagonal elements of R, so rank is once again 3.
+There are two zero diagonal elements of R, and rank(A) is once again 3.
 ```

+If we look at the second, 4th and 5th column of R of the last example, we see that they are linearly dependent.
+For this particular example looking at diagonals of R was enough to determine the rank, but it could not be the case in
+for arbitrary matrix.
+Hence, the use of column pivoting to decompose R into two matrices in which one has strictly non-zero
+diagonals.

+#### QR with column pivoting

+#### qr rank revealing LAPACK

 ### Partitioned matrix